-A nationally recognized expert in education policy and practice, Dr. Heppen joined AIR in 2004 as a social scientist and program evaluator and has held several key roles during her tenure.
-She most recently served as senior vice president and director of AIR’s Human Services Division, overseeing a portfolio of over 500 active research, evaluation, and technical assistance projects across education, workforce, and youth, family, and community development.
+She most recently served as AIR president in 2023, as part of a planned leadership transition.
+Prior to that, she was senior vice president and director of AIR’s Human Services Division, overseeing a portfolio of over 500 active research, evaluation, and technical assistance projects across education, workforce, and youth, family, and community development.
 She also has served as a vice president and led key practice areas and projects for AIR.

 Ph.D., Social Psychology, Rutgers University